ChoGGi/SurvivingMars_CheatMods/Tutorials/Locales.md

 			str = ...
 		end

-		-- certain stuff will fail without this obj, so just pass it off to pcall and let it error out if UICity then
+		-- certain stuff will fail without this obj, so best just pass it off to pcall and let it error out (if it's one of those) if UICity then
 			result,str = true,_InternalTranslate(str)
 		else
-			-- procall is pretty much pcall, but with logging result,str = procall(SafeTrans,str)
+			result,str = pcall(_InternalTranslate,str)
 		end

 		-- just in case